sillsdev/docu-notion/README.md

 ## 8. Commit (or not)

 It's up to you whether you want to keep these files in the git history of your site.
 If you don't, `.gitignore` the two output directories.
+Note that if you are using the workflow feature, and a document that previously had a `Status` property of `Publish` and now has a different status, you probably want to keep publishing the old version.
+But if you don't commit files, your CI system (e.g. Github Actions) won't have the old version around, so it will disappear from your site.

 # Advanced: using a Notion database